stepin-s/stepin-s.github.io/README.md

-# My first serious training project, in which I learn to work with databases, user sessions, and APIs.
+# My training project, in which I learn to work with databases, user sessions, object oriented programming and API.